 Properly aligned wheels extend tyre life and improve fuel economy.
-It is recommended that a vehicle’s wheels be aligned at least once a year or every 15,000 miles.
+It is recommended that a vehicle’s wheels be aligned at least once a year or every 15,000 kilometers.

 When a car starts pulling to one side, most drivers suspect that the wheels might be out of alignment.
 Irregular tyre wear, vibration, and odd handling are other clues.
 Misalignment is caused by impacts from hitting potholes and bumps, loose steering or suspension components and wear from aging suspension components.